AlexanderPeschBerrocal/HyprArch/README.md

 ## Prerequisites
 Before proceeding, ensure you have:
 - A minimal Arch Linux installation
-- Basic knowledge of Linux
+- Basic knowledge of Arch Linux

 ---